-• In this US population sample, prevalence of CM was approximately 1% which is lower than previous estimates, perhaps because our case definition required self-reported "severe headache" for inclusion. • CM prevalence was highest among females, in mid-life, and in lower income households.

-• CM represented an increasing proportion of all migraine with increasing age, suggesting that the prevalence of EM declines more quickly with age

-Among persons with CM, females reported significantly greater headacherelated disability than males.

-• As reported in prior research, persons with CM reported significantly more headache-related disability than persons with EM.
+- In this US population sample, prevalence of CM was approximately 1% which is slightly lower than previous estimates, perhaps because our case definition required self-reported "severe headache" for inclusion. - CM prevalence was highest among females, reaching approximately 2%, in mid-life, and in lower income households. - •CM represented an increasing proportion of all migraine with increasing age, suggesting that the prevalence of EM declines more quickly with age than CM. - As reported in prior research, persons with CM reported significantly more headache-related disability than persons with EM. - Among persons with CM, females reported significantly greater headache-related disability than males.